redpanda-data/connect/docs/configuration.md

   - "$ref": "./${TARGET_SNIPPET}"
 ```

+Running the above with `TARGET_SNIPPET=foo.yaml benthos -c ./config/bar.yaml`
+would be the equivalent to the previous example.

 Finally, we can extract a specific field from our reference using a fragment
 within the reference URI following the [JSON Pointer][json-pointer] format.
 For